Master in e-Governance: Career Path

 Knowledge and Skills

-A Master's degree in e-Governance is designed to provide students with a deep understanding of the use of technology in government operations and decision-making, and the skills and knowledge needed to develop and implement e-government policies and strategies.
-Graduates of the program should have a comprehensive understanding of the challenges and opportunities of digital transformation in the public sector.
-They should also have the ability to critically analyze and solve problems related to e-governance.
+A Master's degree in e-governance is designed to provide students with a deep understanding of the use of technology in government operations and decision-making and the skills and knowledge needed to develop and implement e-government policies and strategies.
+Graduates of the program should comprehensively understand the challenges and opportunities of digital transformation in the public sector.
+They should also be able to analyze and solve e-governance problems critically.

 Upon completion of the program, graduates may have knowledge and skills in areas such as: